wil-gerard/dev-locator/README.md

 # Dev Locator

-Dev Locator is an application built that allows users to easily find and connect with fellow devs close to them using [GitHub's search API](https://docs.github.com/en/rest/reference/search)
+Dev Locator is an application that allows users to easily find and connect with fellow devs close to them using [GitHub's search API](https://docs.github.com/en/rest/reference/search)

 ## Development Contributors: